CRSplitter/mean_squad/README.md

-# mean_squad
+# Mean Squad
 The repo for our Software Engineering course.
-Before proceeding you need to install nodejs and mongoDB

 ## Running Node
+Before proceeding you need to install nodejs and mongoDB.
 In this directory you will find a package.json file which contains the dependencies(packages) that we need and are using in our project.
 So to install the dependencies in package.json you should run: